HyperviewHQ/hyperview_docs/documentation/settings/topics/integrations.rst

 To force a full sync the next time the process runs, reset the last sync date.

-Scheduling the sync is optional and if a schedule is selected, the time the process runs will be within plus or minus 15 minutes of the selected schedule configuration.
+Scheduling the sync is optional and if a schedule is selected, the time the process runs will be within plus or minus 30 minutes of the selected schedule configuration.

 Supported asset types
 ---------------------

-- Rack
-- Rack PDU
 - Blade Enclosure
 - Blade Network
 - Blade Server